ImageMagick/Usage-Markdown/files/index.md

 The delegate system also allows IM to call an external program to convert an image from one format to another format, without any processing of the image by ImageMagick itself.
 But only if the destination image is readable by IM as an image and the final result of the "`convert`" was an 'untainted' copy of the image.

-For example if you try this command to convert an 'Adobe Illustrator' file ("`.ai`") (which is a type of Postscript), to EPS (encapsulated postscript)...
+For example, if you try this command to convert an 'Adobe Illustrator' file ("`.ai`") (which is a type of Postscript), to EPS (encapsulated postscript)...

 ~~~{.skip}
 convert -density 300   map.ai  map.eps